 Members who are suspended by eBay are suspended for legitimate reasons.
-Usually a suspension is due to a rule violation, failure to pay fees, or one of seven reasons eBay outlines in their terms of service.
+Usually, a suspension is due to a rule violation, failure to pay fees or one of seven reasons eBay outlines in their terms of services.
 If you have been suspended, call eBay directly at 1-866-540-3229 and ask about ways to resolve the outstanding issues on your account.

 Don't be afraid to call eBay and discuss the issue.
 They know sellers are real people with real lives and things happen.
-Sometimes being re-instated is as easy as paying your fees because your credit or debit card on file has expired, and that just needs to be updated.
-Calling and talking to an eBay customer service representative can be time-consuming, frustrating, and exhausting.
+Sometimes being reinstated is as easy as paying your fees because your credit or debit card on file has expired and it just needs to be updated.
+Calling and talking to an eBay customer service representative can be time-consuming, frustrating and exhausting.
 If you have a legitimate reason why your performance was not satisfactory, eBay may reinstate your account right away.

 Be Honest and Explain Your Unique Situation

-The most important thing to remember when trying to have your eBay account reinstated is to be honest and get the rep on the phone to see you as a real person who has had life crisis or personal issue that affected your ability to run your business. eBay wants to know that you realize you made an error and that you want to follow eBay policy in the future.
+The most important thing to remember when trying to have your eBay account reinstated is to be honest and get the representative on the phone to see you as a real person who has had a life crisis or personal issue that affected your ability to run your business. eBay wants to know that you realize you made an error and that you want to follow eBay's policy in the future.
 Some real reasons why your account may have slipped include:

 - Death in the family